-The FDA advisory panel reviewed data from Pfizer showing higher immune response after the booster (10x increase in antibodies), including against the beta and delta variants.
-Vaccine data from Israel through August 12 shows waning protection from severe disease in older populations who were vaccinated 6+ months ago.
+The US Health and Human Services Department (HHS) has announced a plan to offer booster shots beginning September 20 for other people 8+ months out from their second dose.
+Pfizer submitted booster dose data on August 16 showing significantly higher immune response after the booster (10x increase in antibodies), including against the beta and delta variants.
+Vaccine data from Israel through August

+12 shows waning protection from severe disease in older populations who were vaccinated 6+ months ago.
 Israel has approved a third dose for everyone ages 12 and over.

 New studies from UCSD and VA medical centers also show waning immunity among health care workers and people ages 65 and over.
-A study of 167 people who received the Moderna or Pfizer-BNT mRNA vaccine showed that antibody levels were before and higher after the 2nd dose for people who received the Moderna vaccine compared to the Pfizer-BNT vaccine and was also higher for people under the age of 50 compared to people ages 50 or over, which correlates with the higher preserved protection against hospitalization seen in Moderna vaccinations.
+A study of 167 people who received the Moderna or Pfizer-BNT mRNA vaccine showed that antibody levels were before and higher after the 2nd dose for people who received the Moderna vaccine compared to the Pfizer-BNT vaccine and was also higher for people under the age of 50 compared to people ages 50 or over.